puppetlabs/puppet-docs/source/pe/3.7/razor_prereqs.markdown

 Things you should know before you set up provisioning:

-+ Razor has been specifically validated on RHEL/CentOS 6.4, but it should work on all 6.x versions.
-See the [CentOS site](http://isoredirect.centos.org/centos/6/isos/x86_64/) for options.
++ Razor has been validated on RHEL/CentOS 6.x and 7.x versions.
 + The Razor microkernel is 64-bit only.
 Razor can only provision 64-bit machines.

 ##Installation Overview